- OUR Walking TOURS

 Also, if you are purchasing a ticket for a live performance at the theater, you will likely have access to the museum after the show.

-Still the primary focus of the visitor experience to Ford’s Theatre, the main theater is either the first thing people see (unless their ticket includes the museum) when they enter the campus.
+Still the primary focus of the visitor experience to Ford’s Theatre, the main theater is usually the first thing people see (unless their ticket includes the museum) when they enter the campus.

 Following the assassination of Lincoln, Ford’s Theater ceased operating as a theater.